jstachio/kiwi/readme.md

 (also known as an associative array, or name value pairs)

-Environment variables, System properties, cloud meta data, vault, HTTP FORM post, URI queryies, command line arguments even most forms of JSON, HOCON, TOML YAML and XML can all be represented as simple *"key value"* pairs.
+Environment variables, System properties, cloud meta data, vault, HTTP FORM post, URI queries, command line arguments even most forms of JSON, HOCON, TOML YAML and XML can all be represented as simple *"key value"* pairs.

 Thus it is the perfect denominator for providing applications with initial configuration.
-We call this "bootstrapping" configuration and gathered even before logging.
+We call this *"bootstrapping configuration"* and gathered even before logging.

 Kiwi loads streams of key values (KeyValue) from resources.
 What is unique about it is that certain key values will load more key values to the current